oyoclass/python3-doc/doc/extralibs/uvicorn.md

     })

 if __name__ == "__main__":
-    # host must be 0.0.0.0 to work in the Python3 Editor
+    # host must be 0.0.0.0 to work in the Python3 IDE
     uvicorn.run('main:app', host='0.0.0.0', port=8000, log_level='info')
 ```

-On the right, we will see our page:
+On the right side of the Python3 IDE, we will see our page:

 <img src="../../assets/img/uvicorn-helloworld.png" width="400px"/>